 In 1962 CA joined the board of directors of the Humane Society of the United States (HSUS), and then in 1967 he founded The Fund for Animals, remaining its president until his death in 1998 and taking no pay for the job.
 Another notable achievement was to recruit celebrities of the time such as Doris Day, Mary Tyler Moore and Angie Dickinson into his campaign against the use of animal fur in the fashion trade.
 However, many more people probably know him as the author of three best-selling books that are largely about his cat, Polar Bear.
 The white cat was rescued, by Amory and an animal-rescue colleague, from the freezing streets of Manhattan, New York, on the evening of Christmas Eve 1977.
 Never having lived with a cat before, CA found his life changed by Polar Bear and the relationship between the two of them, and he became absolutely devoted to the feline, whom he described as 'the best cat ever'.
 (See Feline Folios for details of the books about Polar Bear.)

 In 1979 CA was finally able to realise his boyhood dream when land was acquired in western Texas and the Black Beauty Ranch was set up near Murchison.
-It occupies some 1300 acres (more than 500 hectares) and is a refuge for rescued, abandoned, abused and injured animals of all kinds, currently over 1400 of them.
-It is not a zoo; CA was adamant that it is for 'animals to be looked after, not looked at'; and the public is not admitted except for special occasions.
+It occupies some 1400 acres (well over 500 hectares) and is a refuge for rescued, abandoned, abused and injured animals of all kinds, domestic and exotic.
+It is not a zoo: CA was adamant that it is for 'animals to be looked after, not looked at', it is only open to the public once or twice a month for small, prescheduled, guided tours, 'to respect the peace and privacy of the animals'.
 At the gates to the ranch are inscribed the last lines of Anna Sewell's book: I have nothing to fear, and here my story ends.
 My troubles are all over and I am at home.
 In 2005 HSUS and The Fund for Animals joined forces to be better able to achieve their common goals.

 There is no space here to detail the astonishing rescue and rehabilitation work that the ranch has achieved, and continues to achieve.
 Anyone interested should obtain a copy of CA's book Ranch of Dreams, completed not long before his death but be warned: it is not all comfortable reading.
 It's readily available from online sellers of second-hand books (ISBN 0-670-87762-X, published in 1997 by Viking Penguin).
 We also recommend the ranch's informative website (link above) where news can be found of current work and the animals living there at present, and there is a video featuring some of those animals.
 There's also a brief tribute to CA, and details of how you can help the ranch's work if you are so inclined.